renataennes/llm-eval-dashboard/README.md

-## 📊 Interactive dashboard comparing LLM hallucination rates and quality
+## 📊 Interactive dashboard to compare LLM performance across hallucination, faithfulness, and response quality, with bilingual evaluation (English 🇺🇸 /
-## scores across models (GPT-4o, Claude, Gemini) and languages (EN vs PT).
+## Portuguese 🇧🇷🇵🇹).

 **Stack:** Streamlit · Plotly · Pandas

 ---

-## 📌 Overview
+## 📌 Why this project

-An interactive **evaluation dashboard** that compares LLM quality across models (GPT-4o, Claude 3.5, Gemini 1.5) and languages (EN/PT), using results from Projects 1 and 2 as data sources.
+Most LLM demos look good — but fail under real evaluation.

+This project answers:

+How often do models hallucinate?
+Do they perform differently across languages?
+Can we systematically compare quality?

 Built with Streamlit + Plotly — deployable to Streamlit Cloud for free in minutes.